illegal-instruction-co/ii-importer/README.md

-# winthreads-exporter
+# ii-importer

-*exporter is a tiny tool i coded for use later in a larger project that I called "winthreads".*
+*importer is a tiny tool i coded for use later in a larger project that I called "winthreads".*

-## What does this exporter do?
+## What does this importer do?

 This little friend saves you from the burden of defining the function template while exporting the internal function you need, as you can see in Example.cpp.